 Blood thinners don’t break down the clot itself.
 The body does that over time.

 The first blood thinner is usually given as a shot because shots work faster.
-While some people, including pregnant women, will continue the blood thinner shots at home, you’ll probably take a blood thinner pill instead.
+While some people, including pregnant women, will continue the blood thinner shots at home, you’ll probably take a blood thinner as a pill instead.

 Many doctors prescribe a blood thinner called warfarin because it’s much less expensive and doctors have used it for a long time.
 But it requires frequent blood tests to make sure the dose is correct.
 Warfarin also interacts with many foods and medicines.